AskMeAgain/Event-Meshinery/README.md

     }

-The idea is that multiple Tasks all use the same dataContext, but enrich the data by putting their result additively to the context.
+The idea is that multiple Tasks all use the same dataContext, but enrich the data by putting their result **additively** to the context.
 You dont need to handle millions of dtos for each event, just 1 for each Business Case.

 If you add another task at the end of the processing pipeline, you have access to all the data which got processed before.

-**Each state store also contains a step by step log on how each context got filled**
+Resulting in: **Each state store also contains a step by step log on how each context got filled**

 ### Meshinery Processors <a name="Processor"></a>

 [Detailed Documentation](https://github.com/AskMeAgain/Event-Meshinery/wiki/Meshinery-Processor)

-Meshinery Processors define the actual business work, like doing restcalls, calculating user information etc. They take in a DataContext and a thread Executor and return a **CompletableFuture**.
+Meshinery Processors define the actual business work, like doing restcalls, calculating user information etc. They take in a DataContext return a context.
 You read data from the context, which was passed from an earlier processor, then do your computation, write the result back into the context for other processors downstream to use.

     public class LongRunningRestcallProcessor implements MeshineryProcessor<TestContext, TestContext> {

         @Override
-        public CompletableFuture<TestContext> processAsync(TestContext context, Executor executor) {
-            return CompletableFuture.supplyAsync(() -> {

-                var response = thisIsASuperLongRestCall(); //restcall is asynchronously called in the context of the app

-                return context.toBuilder()
+        public TestContext process(TestContext context) {          //this is executed asynchronously var response = thisIsASuperLongRestCall();             //some network io return context.toBuilder()                             //enriching the existing executor
               .restCallResponseId(response.getId())
               .superImportantValue(response.getImportantValue())
               .build();
-            }, executor); //running on this thread executor }
         }
+    }

+This code is completely async executed on the Scheduler

 ### MeshineryTasks <a name="Task"></a>